 In addition to the type of small business credit card you get, there are some other issues you should consider before opening your small business credit card account:

 - Payment habits: Take stock of your credit card payment habits.
 If you regularly pay off balances every month, a card with more perks but a higher annual interest rate could well be worth it.
 On the other hand, if you tend to carry a balance from month to month, a card with a higher revolving limit but a lower interest rate will probably save you more money in the long run.

 - Multiple cards: Do you plan on issuing cards to employees for purchases?
 If so, look for a business credit card account that offers additional cards at no extra cost.

 - Money management tools: Pay attention to the details.
-For example: Online management tools or an end-of-year summary of charges can be handy for day-to-day tracking of credit card purchases and itemizing expenses and deductions during tax time.
+For example: Online management tools and an end-of-year summary of charges can be handy for day-to-day tracking of credit card purchases and itemizing expenses and deductions at tax time.

 - Security measures: Check for credit safeguards.
 Signing up for fraud alerts can be a smart way to notice a compromised account early and avoid a major disruption in the financial activities of your business.

 When choosing a small business checking account or credit card, don't forget to consider services your company may need in the future.
 Will you be looking for an expansion loan?
 Do you anticipate needing help handling payroll?
 Look for banks that understand your industry and can meet those future needs, and factor those considerations into your checking and credit card account decisions.

 Even with widespread access to mobile and online banking, it's still important for small business owners to develop a relationship with a bank.
 As your business grows, its needs will change.
 A business owner may return to the bank in several months or several years to add new services or seek financing.
 That's why it's critically important to fully research all the features and services of your checking and credit card accounts — to make sure you get everything your growing business needs from both.